How to Beat the Heat in Summer While Hiking

 A towel soaked with the creek water

-What kills you in the winter is a life-safer in the summer; take a cotton or wool buff and soak it with water.
-It cools you perfectly down.
+What kills you in the winter is a lifesaver in the summer: Take a cotton or wool buff and soak it in water.
+It will perfectly cool you down.

 Wearing a hat to protect against the sun